automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 or
   MACHINE = "m3ulcb"
 ```

-* Configure for Release or Development:
-Development images require extra tools for developer convenience, in particular:
+Configure for Release or Development: development images contain extra tools for developer convenience, in particular:
     * a debugger (gdb)
     * some tweaks, including a disabled root password
     * a SFTP server
     * the TCF Agent for easier application deployment and remote debugging
+	* some extra system tools (usb, bluetooth ...)
     * ...

-We explicitely activate these Debug facilities by specifying the “agl-devel agl-netboot” feature.
+We explicitely activate these debug facilities by specifying the “agl-devel agl-netboot” feature.

-### Build your image:
+## Build your image:

 The process to build an image is simple:

 ```
 bitbake agl-demo-platform
 ```

-Once done, what may take up to few hours, you should get the end result in the directory:
+When finished (it may take few hours), you should get the final result:

 ```
 ls -l $AGL_TOP/build/tmp/deploy/images/$MACHINE
 ```

-#### Note:
+#### Note
-* In case of failure of the build it is safe to first check that the Linux distribution chosen for your host has been validated for version 2.1 of Yocto.
+In case of failure of the build it is safe to first check that the Linux distribution chosen for your host has been validated for version 2.1 of Yocto.

-# Booting AGL Demo Platform on R-Car Starter Kit gen 3 using a micro-SD card
+# Booting AGL Image on R-Car Starter Kit Gen3 boards using a microSD card

 To boot the board using a micro-SD card, there are two operations that should be done prior to first initial boot:

-* Create a SD-card with one ext3 partition,
+* Create a SD-card with one ext4 partition,
 * Set up the board to boot on the SD-card.

-Then for each build, the SD-card is merely rewritten and used to boot the configured board.
+Then, for each build, the SD-card is merely rewritten and used to boot the configured board.
-## Deployment

-### Format the SD-card on the host
+## Prepare the SD-card on the host

-* Plug microSD card and get its associated device by either running *dmesg | tail -15* or *lsblk*, for example:
+Plug the microSD card and get its associated device by either running *dmesg | tail -15* or *lsblk*, for example:

 ```
 dmesg | tail -15